ClaireLally8/Waggy-Box/README.md

     User Postcode | postcode | max_length=500,  null=False | CharField

 #### **Subscription**
 - This model is found in the memberships app.
-It holds the information on the subscription, if the user has an active subscription, and the strip subscription ID.
+It holds the information on the subscription if the user has an active subscription and the strip subscription ID.
 It links to the User Membership.

     | Name | Key in db | Validation | Data type |
     --- | --- | --- | ---